What are the most important SEO terms? An overview

 Duplicate content

 Duplicate content is the name given to content that is very similar or identical to that found on other websites.
 Duplicate content has a negative influence on the search engine ranking so it’s best to avoid it.
 Google prefers high-quality and unique content.
 If the crawler finds identical content on different sites, the site with the most recently uploaded content will be ranked lower.
-When optimising for SEO, duplicate content is found and replaced.
+SEO measures often involve searching for duplicate content and replacing it.

 Internal links